Practicing yoga with your partner helps to build trust, create harmony, and strengthen bonds. Here's how to benefit from your own practice.

 Yoga Creates Unity

 The word yoga comes from the Sanskrit word yuj, which means “to yoke” or “to join.”
 When you practice yoga, you celebrate the union of your mind, body, soul, and spirit.
 As a practice, yoga naturally creates unity.
 The practice of breathing together, and using orchestrated movement and relaxation with your partner, causes a phenomenon called entrainment.
 Entrainment happens when people or nature unite in a similar rhythm.
 For example, when a baby is close to a mother’s breast, her heartbeat will fall into rhythm with the mother’s heartbeat.
 Similarly, when you focus on the breath, body, and movement of another person in yoga practice, your physical body will entrain with the other.
-It’s a beautiful practice that creates harmony within the couple.
+It’s a beautiful exercise practice that creates harmony within the couple.

 Couples Yoga Builds Trust